CamDavidsonPilon/lifelines/docs/Survival Analysis intro.rst

 deaths*, but any duration.
-Medical professionals might be interested in the *time between childbirths*, where a birth in this case is the event of having a child, and a death is becoming pregnant again! (obviously, we are loose with our definitions of *birth and death*)!
-Another example is users subscribing to a service: a birth is a user who joins the service, and a death is when the user leaves the service.
+Medical professionals might be interested in the *time between childbirths*, where a birth in this case is the event of having a child, and a death is becoming pregnant again! (obviously, we are loose with our definitions of *birth and death*) Another example is users subscribing to a service: a birth is a user who joins the service, and a death is when the user leaves the service.

-Censorship
+Censoring
 ----------